15 Interview Questions That Can Signal Age Discrimination

 1. “How much longer do you intend to continue working?”

-A question like this assumes that you’re likely to retire in the near future.
-Not only is this condescending, it’s simply none of an employer’s business.
+A question like this assumes you’ll likely retire in the near future.
+Not only is this condescending, but it’s also simply none of an employer’s business.

 1. “Are your skills up to date?”

 Like a question about technology, this assumes that you’ve grown rusty with age.
-This is an inappropriate thing to ask, especially since a majority of jobs provide training to all new employees as a standard part of the job.
+This is an inappropriate thing to ask, especially since most jobs provide training to all new employees as standard.

 1. “Do you think you’d be a good fit for the company culture?”

-While a bit more subtle than most, this kind of question could constitute age discrimination.
+While a bit more subtle than most, this kind of question could imply bias.
 If many of the employees at a business are on the younger side, questioning how you’d fit in with the culture may be intended to dismiss you based on your age.

 1. “When were you last employed?”